MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 A common mistake I see people make when they first decide to speak is to jump straight into brainstorming a topic that they want to talk about.
 This isn't a bad way to approach this, but people often struggle to think of a topic for one big reason: they can't visualize their audience.
 Are you giving your talk to a room full of C-Suite individuals?
 Students?
 DevOps Engineers?
 Determining your audience and their skill level will guide you to topics that may be of interest to them.

 For Example:
 I enjoy talking to the Python community and DevOps/SRE communities.
-Which almost immediately disqualifies talks about JavaScript frameworks[^1] from my list of possible topics.
+Which almost immediately disqualifies talks about JavaScript frameworks(1) from my list of possible topics.
 This may seem simple.
 You may be asking yourself, "Why even write this?"
 But you'd be surprised how many people I've helped with CFPs who I unstuck after asking "Well, who do you want to present to?
 Who is your audience?"
+{ .annotate }

+1. But not entirely, maybe you want to introduce, say, the Python community to this amazing JavaScript Framework.
+Go for it!
+Just be sure to show your audience how they can utilize it.

 Once I have determined my target audience(s), I then think about topics.